omairvaiyani/delta-intent/README.md

 #### Preamble
 Pretty much all applications have a _model_ to describe and store _domain_ objects.
 This _model_ is likely described in your database _schema_ as having a number of _fields_ of certain _types_.
 Depending on your database, the schema can provide an excellent layer of protection for data integrity.
 But the schema alone is rarely sufficient; complex business concerns where input must be validated against existing data, across multiple collections within the same database, or against external states across other data sources necessitates an _application_ layer to sit between your data, and your data _consumer_.

 This application layer is more commonly known as the _back-end_, which, in the javascript world is usually built on an express server on node.js.
 Here, developers can expose routes as endpoints to receive create and update requests for each of their _domain_ models.
 This layer is where business concerns that are too complex to enforce by schema alone take home.
-It is here where delta-intent enters the scene.
+It is here where delta-intent can be utilised.

 #### Model
-You must define one `Di.model` for your domain model.
+Define a `Di.model` for your domain model.
 This is also your entry point into delta-intent's API.

 For the domain model `User`:
 ```typescript